software-mansion/react-native-reanimated/docs/docs/api/LayoutAnimations/EntryAnimations.md

 ```js
     <AnimatedComponent entering={animation.duration(3000).otherModificator()} >
 ```
-### 4. Make sure that you animated component is under an AnimatedLayout.
+### 4. Make sure that your animated component is under an AnimatedLayout.
 If it's not then add AnimatedLayout somewhere above the component.
 ```js
     <AnimatedLayout> // +
         <View> sth </View>